sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 If you'd rather have some choices based on the file contents, run :LspInstall for server options.

 To select some code from a pop-up, do ctrl+y
-To rename, use F2
-To format, use F3

 # Comment.nvim
-use gcc to toggle comments on the current line or, if you'd rather select some lines in visual line mode, use gc
+use `gcc` to toggle comments on the current line or, if you'd rather select some lines in visual line mode, use gc

-# Folds (really just a vim note)
+# Folds (applies to normal vim as well)
 zr to open all folds
 zm to close all folds